razvantomegea/movin-contracts/Whitepaper.md

 - BulkMigrationCompleted: Emitted when bulk migration is completed
 - TokensLocked (from MovinToken): Emitted when tokens are locked
 - TokensUnlocked (from MovinToken): Emitted when tokens are unlocked

+### Errors

+- ZeroAmountNotAllowed: When trying to stake or deposit zero tokens
+- InvalidLockPeriod: When an unsupported lock period is specified
+- InsufficientBalance: When token balance is too low for an operation
+- InsufficientAllowance: When token allowance is too low
+- InvalidStakeIndex: When accessing a non-existent stake
+- LockPeriodActive: When trying to unstake before lock period expires
+- NoRewardsAvailable: When trying to claim non-existent or too small rewards
+- InvalidActivityInput: When activity input exceeds rate limits or validation fails
+- UnauthorizedAccess: When a user attempts an action they're not authorized for
+- ContractPaused: When attempting an action while the contract is paused
+- AlreadyReferred: When a user attempts to register a referral more than once
+- InvalidReferrer: When attempting to set an invalid referrer
+- InvalidPremiumAmount: When attempting to set premium status with an incorrect amount

 ## Security Features